band/poetryLab/README.md

-# poetryLab: a place for experiiments with PyPI build and publish
+# poetryLab: a place for experiments with PyPI build and publish
 Poetry

  - As with any of my labs, we try to keep it organized.